stillwater-sc/universal/README.md

 > make -j $(nproc) install
 ```

 The default install directory is `/usr/local` under Linux.
-There is also an uninstall
+There is also an _uninstall_ command:

 ```text
 > make uninstall